-1. Overdetermined Cases and Alternatives to the But-For Test.
 One category of concurrent causes situations that has preoccupied courts and scholars for decades is that of "overdetermined-harm" cases.
-These are cases where the victim's harm, so it is argued, would have materialized regardless of the tortious behavior of any one defendant.
+These are cases where the victim's harm would have been caused regardless of the tortious behavior of any one defendant.
 The classic example is a situation where two actors independently and tortiously set fires, each of which could alone destroy the victim's cabin.
 As with concerted action cases, most courts and scholars have agreed that actual causation in such cases is missing.
 They explain that the but-for test requires that the defendant's tortious conduct be a necessary condition for the harm and that the test fails for exactly this reason: neither fire is necessary.

-To avoid a situation where both actors escape liability in such a situation, courts have replaced the but-for test with alternatives.
-The most widely used is the substantial factor test, famously
+To avoid a situation where both actors escape liability, courts have replaced the but-for test with alternatives.
+The most famous and widely used is the substantial factor test, famously adopted by the Restatement (Second).
+Others

-See Richard W. Wright, Causation in Tort Law, 73 CAL.
-L. REV. 1735, 1740 (1985) ("[O]verdetermined-causation cases... [are] cases in which two or more factors each would have been sufficient to produce the injury, so that none of them was a necessary condition for the injury."); see also DOBBS, supra note 121, § 168 at 410, § 171 at 414 (noting that a "special problem with multiple causes arises... when either of two causes standing alone would suffice to cause the plaintiff's injury"); RESTATEMENT (THIRD) OF TORTS: LIAB.
-FOR PHYSICAL AND EMOTIONAL HARM § 26 cmts. b, i, j (discussing causation theories when multiple causes may have been sufficient for a harm).
+&lt;sup>105 Richard W. Wright, Causation in Tort Law, 73 CAL.
+L. REV. 1735, 1740 (1985) ("overdetermined-causation cases [are] cases in which two or more factors each would have been sufficient to produce the injury, so that none of them was a necessary condition for the injury.").
+See also DOBBS, supra note 78, § 168 at 410, § 171 at 414; RESTATEMENT (THIRD) § 26 cmts.
+I, b & j.